OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 You can then customise the report to show or hide:

-* Out of scope model elements
 * Mitigated threats
 * Threat model diagrams
+* Out of scope model elements
+* Empty model elements
+* Threat Dragon logo

 On the desktop variant of Threat Dragon you can **Print** the report or **Save** it as a PDF.
-On the web variant, you can **Print** the report and then, on most browsers, the print dialog allows you to save the report as a PDF.
+On the web variant, you can **Print** the report and then on most browsers the print dialog allows you to save the report as a PDF.